carlosmmelo/masternode/README.md

 ```

-The script assumes your xsncore directory is at `~/.xsncore/` however
-you can set where is your xsncore directory with `XSNCORE_PATH`:
+The script assumes your xsncore directory is at `~/.xsncore/` however if yours is different, you can set where is your xsncore directory with `XSNCORE_PATH`:

 ```
 XSNCORE_PATH=your_xsncore_dir_path bash masternode.sh update